Hello, I meet for some time a delamination problem.

 #4 I am afraid I cannot help you this time.
 It is diffucult to do such a recommendation from here.

 Hello, we have a Latex 560 Printer and have the same problem.
 We have tried different Vinyls and laminations, on unprinted areas the lamination holds very well but not on the printed areas.

 We have also reduced the latex optimizer but have still the same problem.

-You can apply the same Tips&Tricks that explain below, there is nothing specific for HP Latex 560 Printer.
+You can apply the same Tips&Tricks that explain above, there is nothing specific for HP Latex 560 Printer.
 Remember that is very important to choose the media based on the final application and then find the same vendor for the appropriate laminate.

 We have a Latex 570 with the same problems.

 I wondering if you were able to resolve your problem with the print and laminate?